ParallaX07/PageDrop/README.md

 **Windows (recommended for most users)** — no Python or install required:

-1. Go to [**Releases**](https://github.com/ParallaX07/PageDrop/releases) and download `pagedrop.exe` (or the latest `PageDrop-v*-windows-x64.exe` asset).
+1. Go to [**Releases**](https://github.com/ParallaX07/PageDrop/releases) and download the latest `PageDrop-v*-windows-x64.zip` asset.
+2. Extract the zip to a folder (e.g. `PageDrop\`).
+You should see `pagedrop.exe` alongside an `_internal\` folder.
-2. Double-click to run.
+3. Double-click `pagedrop.exe` to run.

+> **Keep the folder intact.** The app is a folder bundle, not a single portable `.exe`.
+Do not move only `pagedrop.exe` out of the folder — it needs `_internal\` beside it.
+You can put the whole folder anywhere (Desktop, `Program Files`, a USB drive) or pin `pagedrop.exe` to the taskbar/Start menu from there.
+>
 > Windows may show a SmartScreen warning because the build is unsigned.
 Choose **More info → Run anyway** if prompted.

-First launch can take a few seconds while the app unpacks.
+Older releases shipped a single `PageDrop-v*-windows-x64.exe` that unpacked itself on every launch.
+Current releases use a zip bundle for faster startup.

 macOS and Linux binaries are not published yet — run from source (below) or build your own with PyInstaller.